play-co/gcif/README.md

 ### Philosophy

 GCIF follows the philosophy that different types of images should be encoded in different ways.
-There are three major image qualities that make them easy to compress:
+There are four major qualities that game graphics tend to have that make them easier to compress:

-+ Often times images will have a dominant color that covers more than 50% of the pixels.
++ Often times images will have a dominant color that covers more than 50% of the pixels (such as a transparent background).
 GCIF encodes this as a separate bitmask.

 + Images with only a few colors should be compressed in a way that can take advantage of the limited color palette, so a paletted mode is preferred for these types of images.

-+ Photographic (natural) images are best compressed using the BCIF-like tiled filter approach that we take.
++ Photographic (natural) images are best compressed using the BCIF-like tiled filter approach.

-+ Computer art images can have a large color palette but still contain a lot of repetitive pixel patterns that should be compressed using LZ77 with a bitstream format that is optimized for images.
++ Computer art images may have a large color palette but still contain a lot of repetitive pixel patterns that should be compressed using LZ77 with a bitstream format that is optimized for images.